Online FAQ

 Audio isn’t playing:

 After you hit a “listen” link, audio should start playing automatically in most cases.
 There may be a short delay as data streams to your device and creates a small “buffer” to prevent dropout.
 Many smartphones do not support the autoplay function, so you will need to click the triangle play button.
-If you only see a gray rectangle, and/or text saying “Your browser does not support Flash or iPhone/iPad streaming.” you may need to update your browser.
+If you only see a gray rectangle, you may need to update your browser.
 Please see our Technical FAQ here>>.
 If you see the counter moving but do not hear any sound, click the small speaker icon in the lower right corner of the player window and make sure that the volume is turned up.
-Similarly, check your computer, or tablet or phone (or external speakers if you’re using them) to make sure they’re on, and volume is turned up.
+Similarly, check your computer / tablet / phone (or external speakers if you’re using them) to make sure they’re on, and volume is turned up.
+Browsers (and individual browser tabs) may also be muted.
+You may see an icon that looks like the speaker icon with a line through it.

 What happened to the scrolling playlist?